 Despite the name, coffee cake does NOT have any coffee in it.
 Coffee cake is a soft cake usually topped with streusel that you serve with coffee for breakfast or a snack.

-Other easy coffee cake recipes you may like:
+Other easy coffee cake recipes:

 - The crumb topping and glaze add so much flavor and sweetness to this Cherry Zucchini Coffee Cake.